DragFrost/Checklist/README.md

 ## Contributing

 Contributions are welcome!
+Read [Contributing.md](Contributing.md) for details.
 If you have any ideas, bug fixes, or improvements, feel free to open an issue.

 ## License